green-coding-solutions/documentation/content/en/docs/installation/updating.md

 Please note that your current `config.yml` will be *overwritten* and if you have made
 custom changes you need to replay them afterwards.

+## Run the migrations

+Typically we also advertise this in the Github Release Notes, but also check in the `/migrations` folder if there is a migration with a date since you last updated.

+To run a migration either paste the SQL code directly to the DB or use the `import_data.py` script.

+Example:
+`python3 tools/import_data.py ./migrations/2023_07_08_indices.sql`

 ## Read the Github release notes

 If we release a new major version, or introduce breaking changes, we will post it